JunhuiLi1017/DIY-NIW-EB1A/README.md

 - Supporting Documents (Exhibits)

 ## Petition Letter
 The petition letter is the most important item in the application and requires you to put in most of your time.
+I attached the contents inside the PL (Contents of PL.pdf).
 The key contents (six sections) of the petition letter are to prove that:
 - Section I: Dr. Ma is a member of the professions holding an advanced degree;
 - Section II: What is Dr. Ma’s proposed endeavor;
 - Section III: Dr. Ma’s proposed endeavor has both substantial merit and national importance;